Infiland/GM2Godot/README.md

 ![gm2godot](https://github.com/user-attachments/assets/335ec730-9bdb-4500-ac6c-5690d386a185)

 GM2Godot is a tool which converts GameMaker (2024.6.2) projects to Godot (4.2) projects.
-This repository is work in progress and I'll slowly add Contributing.MD, issues, branches and milestones.
+This repository is work in progress but [feel free to help!](https://github.com/Infiland/GM2Godot/blob/main/CONTRIBUTING.md)
-Feel free to help!

 # What it is and what it isn't